cyber-ghn/WordPress-Form-Checker-Bot/README.md

 ## Browser Extensions

-The bot supports browser extensions located in `src/browser_extensions/`.
-Extensions are automatically loaded when running in non-headless mode.
+The bot supports browser extensions located in `src/browser_extensions/`. **Extensions are only loaded when running in headless mode.**

-Current included extension:
-- **ID**: `dknlfmjaanfblgfdfebhijalfmhmjjjo` (Version 0.4.13_0)
-- **Purpose**: Enhanced CAPTCHA handling

 ## Testing WordPress Contact Forms